Pep Guardiola

 Brescia and the Doping Scandal

 The athlete continued his career with Brescia and was named its captain within six months.
 However, Guardiola soon faced disqualification after the substance nandrolone, considered a doping agent, was detected in his samples.
-Josep vehemently denied any intentional doping and attributed the test results to substandard dietary supplements.
+Josep strongly denied any intentional doping and blamed the positive test on contaminated dietary supplements.

 In 2001, Guardiola joined Brescia